We hear a lot about the importance of preserving the Earth’s major rainforests. What about forested areas that aren’t as

 Here are 3 big reasons for conserving small forests:

 1. Small forests help protect ecosystems and communities against climate uncertainty.

 Small forests have a cooling effect on local climates and soil, strengthen soil against erosion, and provide habitats for insect and animal species.
 The microbiome of forest soil is rich in decomposed organic matter, fungi, and bacteria, which in turn produces more densely nutritious food supplies for communities.
 Small forests also provide a safeguard against spread of illness.
 In a time where adaptation and mitigation is crucial for community and environmental resilience, there is some security found in active forest management.

 “The value of these tiny forests has never been unraveled before, although the occurrence of small woodlands in agricultural landscapes has increased due to forest fragmentation," explained Alicia Valdés, co-author of a study that emphasized the importance of these small forests.

 The study, titled High ecosystem service delivery potential of small woodlands in agricultural landscapes concluded that “despite their lower multidiversity, smaller woodlands have the potential to deliver multiple services at higher performance levels per area than larger woodlands of similar age, probably due to positive edge effects on the supply potential of several ecosystem services.”

-The strength of these smaller forests are in their edges.
+2. The strength of smaller forests is in their edges.

 The edge of a forest is special.
 The outer rim of a forest offers greater food diversity for various species, amplified carbon storage, and interaction with other areas outside of the densely forested areas.